 Rabbi Robyn has a deep passion for community building, text study and social justice.
 Being the first female rabbi in Manchester allows her to continually fly the flag for a progressive, relevant, meaningful community in the heart of our city.
 In a previous life, Rabbi Robyn completed a degree in Theology and Religious Studies at Newnham College, Cambridge and was a human rights lawyer specialising in public and asylum law.

 Rabbi Robyn believes that religious communities must open their doors and be committed to the fight for justice in our society.
-To that end she is a co-chair of GM Citizens which brings diverse communities across Greater Manchester to campaign on a broad range of social and economic issues.
+To that end Manchester Reform Synagogue is a members institution of GM Citizens which brings diverse communities across Greater Manchester to campaign on a broad range of social and economic issues.

 Rabbi Robyn is also a co-founder of Tzelem: the Rabbinic Call for Social and Economic Justice in the UK.
 Being part of the One Love team at St Peter’s House Chaplaincy for Manchester’s Universities, is a very rewarding role.
-At home, Rabbi Robyn is a proud vegan and her family is a host family for Refugees at Home.
-Rabbi Robyn tries to bring all of this work into the fabric of Jackson’s Row identity as an active city-centre community.
 Rabbi Robyn is particularly proud of the community’s involvement in Manchester’s annual Pride Parade – championing and celebrating the LGBTQIA+ community.
 Rabbi Robyn tries to bring all of this work into the fabric of Jackson’s Row identity as an active city-centre community, committed to Reform Judaism in the UK.

-Rabbi Robyn is keen to build a textured community which, through its engagement with Torah and texts, and through spiritual practice, is active in the world.
-To this end Rabbi Robyn loves teaching at either Torah on Tap or OY!
-Yeshiva.
-She also has recently written a chapter in the book Mapping Faith: Theologies of Migration and Communityas well as for various journal articles.
+Rabbi Robyn is also keen to build a textured community which, through its engagement with Torah and texts, and through spiritual practice, is active in the world.
+Rabbi Robyn loves to teach and study and pursues her own academic journey.
+She also has recently written a chapter in the book Mapping Faith: Theologies of Migration and Community as well as various journal articles.